spree/spree/guides/content/integration/message_basics.md

 #### How Failures are Generated

 Endpoints can sometimes encounter an exception when trying to communicate with a third-party service through their API (ex.
 Shipwire is down for maintenance.)
 Typically these situations will result in exceptions.
-In these instances there is typically no need to rescue the exception, you can just allow it to result in a `5XX Error` response and the Integrator will treat the request has failed.
+In these instances there is typically no need to rescue the exception, you can just allow it to result in a `5XX Error` response and the Spree Commerce hub will treat the request has failed.

 If the third party API is recuing exceptions or reporting permanent failure type situations as `200 OK` you may need to examine the respone more carefully and then raise your own exception (or just return `500 Internal Server Error` and supply your own error message.)

 #### How Failures are Handled

-The Integrator will treat a failure as extraordinary condition.
+The Spree Commerce hub will treat a failure as extraordinary condition.
 It will continue to attempt to redeliver the message until it is successful.
 This is extremely useful when third party services experience temporary service disruptions since no messages are ever lost during the outage.

 ***
-The Integrator uses an [Exponential Backoff](http://en.wikipedia.org/wiki/Exponential_backoff) algorithm to gradually increase the amount of time between retries.
+Our hub uses an [exponential backoff](http://en.wikipedia.org/wiki/Exponential_backoff) algorithm to gradually increase the amount of time between retries.
 ***

-Failure conditions in a live production environment are also monitored by the Spree staff.
-If you have a paid support plan they will take action to help rectify the situation.
+Failure conditions in a live production environment are also monitored by the Spree Commerce staff.
+As part of your paid Spree Commerce plan they will take action to help rectify the situation.

 ## Message Parameters

 Integration endpoints are typically stateless, meaning that they don't retain information from one service request to the next.
 This allows the same endpoint to serve more than one store and to function in more than one environment at a time (ex. staging and production.)
-This poses a challenge, however, since each store may have its own API keys or other configuration inforamtion needed to talk to a third party service.
+This poses a challenge, however, since each storefront may have its own API keys or other configuration inforamtion needed to talk to a third party service.

 [Parameters](terminology#parameters) serve as a mechanism for transmitting this type of information to the endpoint.
 They are configured on a per store basis using the mapping tool (see the [Mapping Configuration](mapping_configuration)) guide for more details.

-Once configured the Integrator will send the parameters for a particular mapping upon each request.
+Once configured the hub will send the parameters for a particular mapping upon each request.

 ---order_cancel.json---
 ```ruby